maple204/coyotecontroller/README.md

-Download the Coyote Controller.zip file to you mac.
+Download the Coyote Controller.zip file to your mac.

 Unzip it and it will be "Coyote Controller.app" and drop that in your apps directory